 August/September 2015 (Exact dates TBD) COMBINED Integrated Solid Waste Management Planning (ISWMP) Training AND Sustainable Solid Waste Management (SSWM) Training, Anchorage (no fee)

 Sustainable Solid Waste Management (SSWM) Training

-This is a USDA funded training, coordinated by Zender Environmental Health and Research Group.
+This is also a USDA funded training, coordinated by Zender Environmental Health and Research Group.
 This training explores in-depth several topics needed to manage your solid waste program.
 Some of the training topics will include: developing codes and ordinances; packaging and shipping recyclables, haz waste, e-waste; landfill problem solving, and solid waste funding.
 Click here for a past sample agenda.

 There is a $500 travel stipend for participants who complete the 3-day training.